Northern Club (sports club): History

 the Moor Park grounds were expanded with the acquisition of 9 acre of farming land that are now cricket pitches.
 A synthetic hockey pitch and second bowling green were also added to the amenities.

 Ladies hockey came to Northern when Ormskirk Ladies Hockey Club, which had been founded in 1966, merged into the Northern in 1995.

 Awards and Accreditations

 In recent years the club has been recognised both locally and nationally, with a variety of individual and collective awards.
 In successive years 2003 and 2004, Northern was voted Sefton's Sports Club of the Year, and has been commended in the annual awards since, where club players and volunteers have also been regularly recognised.
 Most notably, in 2006, Northern was awarded prestigious third place in the National Club of the Year Awards.
 In the same year, the squash section of the club was voted England Squash Club of the Year.
+In 2019, the club became Lancashire County Cricket's prestigious Club of the Year.
+In the cricket season of 2024, Northern became National Club Champions in the ECB Vitality T20 competition.